TeamMH/minehutxyz/faq/ingame/download.md

 ### Selecting the build

-For anyone unfamalier woth worldedit schematics, we made this guide for you!
+For anyone unfamiliar with worldedit schematics, we made this guide for you!

 | # | Step |
 | --- | --- |